dstaab34/24-AC/pfSense Setup.md

 4. Select the ISO folder, then select "Upload"
 5. Upload CentOS 7 (DVD) and pfSense images from C:\Users\Exotic\Desktop\Images, when finished, hit the "close" button.

-NEXT, we will create portgroups
+NEXT, we will create virtual switches and portgroups
 1. Navigate to the Networking tab on the lefthand side of the window.
+2. Click Virtual Switches, then click "Add virtual switch"
+3. Name it "PF and SBO", set the uplink to vmnic3, and leave the other settings as default.
+Then click "add"
+4. Make another one following the same steps.
+Name it "PF and Customer" and assign the uplink to vmnic1 and then click "add"
-2. Click Port groups, then click "Add port group"
+5. Click Port groups, then click "Add port group"
-3. In the name, name it "PF to SBO" then click "Add"
+6. In the name, name it "PF to SBO", set the vSwitch to "PF and SBO", then click "Add"
-4. Repeat for a port group named "PF to Customer"
+7. Repeat for a port group named "PF to Customer", changing the vSwitch to "PF and Customer"

 Next, we will create the pfSense VM, boot, and configure it.
 1. Select the Virtual Machines tab on the lefthand side of the window.